 The Holy Spirit helps us to find and to articulate these mysteries.
 The teaching on the Trinity, that is, that there are three Persons in one God, is found in the Bible in the many instances where Jesus speaks about his relationship with the Father and the Holy Spirit.
 The terms that the Church needed to express this mystery were given to her over several hundred years by the same Holy Spirit that inspired the Gospel writers as they wrote of the words of Jesus that revealed the mystery in the first place.
 The Church’s teachings about the Blessed Mother, the saints, the role of virtue and holiness are found in the Bible implicitly in varying degrees.

 - - -

-Father J. Brian Bransfield is Associate General Secretary of the USCCB and previously served as Executive Director of the Secretariat of Evangelization and Catechesis.
+Monsignor J. Brian Bransfield is General Secretary of the USCCB and previously served as Executive Director of the Secretariat of Evangelization and Catechesis.

 By accepting this message, you will be leaving the website of the

 United States Conference of Catholic Bishops.
 This link is provided